intiface/intiface-game-haptics-router/README.md

 to control sex hardware supported by the [Buttplug Library](https://buttplug.io).
 This currently
 includes:

-- Games using Windows XInput (Xbox Gamepads)
+- Games using Windows XInput or UWP (Xbox Gamepads)
-- Games using Unity VR (Any Version)

 Toys that support vibration or rotation are supported by the GHR: